escape208/Import-SampleUsersAD/README.md

 # Import-SampleUsersAD
 Generates a list of sample users and imports them into AD.
 This module uses the public API from `https://randomuser.me` to generate a majority of its sample data.
-Some custom data for making it more AD-appropriate is outlined below.
+Some custom data is created by this module for making it more AD-appropriate, as outlined below.

+## System Requirements
+* An Active Directory Domain with permissions to create OUs and Users
+* PowerShell 7.0
+* Internet Connection (for accessing the `randomuser.me` API)

 ## Departments